mu88/mu88.github.io/_posts/2020-02-07-Refactor-Dependency-Injection.md

 <script src="https://gist.github.com/mu88/184d4112bac50776ca20a0dfabd378c5.js?file=UnitTest.cs"></script>

-Using this refactoring technique enabled me to write unit test for a whole bunch components of our application.
+Using this refactoring technique enabled me to write unit tests for a whole bunch components of our application.

 But it is important to keep one thing in mind: a private constructor is not marked as `private` just for fun.
 There are reasons why the component's creator chose it that way.
 Furthermore, we're bypassing the compiler via reflection - usually not the best idea :wink:
 So this technique is more like medicine: use it only in small doses or preferably not at all.
 Whenever possible, go for dependency injection all the way.

-Happy Coding :nerd_face: and thank you for reading!
+Happy coding and thank you for reading!